cmu-delphi/covidcast-indicators/validator/PLANS.md

   * E.g. if a single type of error is raised for many different datasets, summarize all error messages into a single message?
 But it still has to be clear how to suppress each
 * Easier suppression of many errors at once
 * Ensure validator runs on signals that require AWS credentials (iterate)
+* Use known erroneous/anomalous days of source data to tune static thresholds and test behavior
 * Check if [errors raised from validating all signals](https://docs.google.com/spreadsheets/d/1_aRBDrNeaI-3ZwuvkRNSZuZ2wfHJk6Bxj35Ol_XZ9yQ/edit#gid=1226266834) are correct, not false positives, not overly verbose or repetitive
 * If can't get data from API, do we want to use substitute data for the comparative checks instead?
 E.g. most recent successful API pull -- might end up being a couple weeks older
   * Currently, any API fetch problems just doesn't do comparative checks at all.